seifertd/tournament3/README.md

 Tournament 3
 -------------
 Back to basics NCAA basketball pool software implemented in pure C for speed.
 No nonsensical bit twiddling.
-2.7M bracket scores per second.
+40.2M bracket scores per second.

 Implemented as a single file header for command line pool management.
+This may change at some point, not sure what benefit this has as the use case I was thinking of no longer applies.

 Scorers
 -------